leitao/containers/README.md

  6. Continue to play with the VMs, the IPs are public.
 	1. If you have any question, get in touch with the Container specialists at the Container ped
+7. If you need an VM with longer living VM, you can use the Unicamp University Power mini cloud.

 ## Technologies ##